 The effective date of coverage is the date specified in the Section 218 Agreement/Modification for coverage to begin.

 Does mandatory Social Security coverage apply to the employee?

 Full Social Security coverage (mandatory Social Security tax) was mandated beginning July 2, 1991, for state and local government employees who are not members of a qualifying public retirement system (FICA replacement plan) and who are not covered under a Section 218 Agreement, unless a specific exclusion applies under the law.
-A list of specific exclusions is included in Chapter 5: “Social Security and Medicare Coverage” of Publication 963.
+A list of specific exclusions is included in Chapter 5: “Social Security and Medicare Coverage” of Publication 963 (PDF).

 Coverage for hospital insurance (Medicare) tax is governed by rules that went into effect in 1986 and has been further clarified by subsequent revenue rulings.